 The Slits were the first ever riot girl punk band.
 They helped ignite the punk explosion in 1977 and yet seem to have been written out of mainstream recollections of the punk era.
 Possibly because they had no commercial success and they are women.
 A soon to be released documentary covering the band’s history called ‘Here to Be Heard’ probably wont change the fact that the history of punk tends to be reduced to the success of The Sex Pistols and The Clash, but it does provide a reasonably interesting look back at the history of the band.

-Although The Slits to the extent that they are remembered at all, are pigeon holed as a punk riot girl band, the documentary explains how the band, in practice, and under the guidance of lead singer, Ari Up, continually evolved their musical interest, getting into reggae and a more new age sound as the years progressed.
+Although The Slits are pigeon holed as a punk riot girl band, the documentary explains how the band, in practice, and under the guidance of lead singer Ari Up, continually evolved their musical interest, getting into reggae and a more new age sound as the years progressed.

 One thing really does shine out from this documentary.
 The Slits had balls, or perhaps I should say really enlarged clitorises?
 They had to show the kind of steely determination that was being shown by another woman making moves, Iron Maggy.
 The opposition and opprobrium for women doing their thing, exhibiting and shouting about their untrammelled sexual desire bought great opposition.
 They had to bribe the bus driver of the White Riot tour to take them on.
 Hoteliers would refuse them entry.
 Reggae artists and Rastafarians, whom the band were keen to hook up with, disapproved of women being out of their home and with their hair uncovered.
 Ari Up was knifed by a man at one gig who prior to the stabbing said to her, ‘Here’s one slit for you’.
 It does feel fitting that this video is coming out in the year marking the centenary of women winning the right to vote.
 What The Slits helped women achieve, on the street, was perhaps another step along the way, which took a level of determination and bravery equal to that shown by the suffragettes, and which was enabled by what the suffragettes had achieved for women at the ballot box all those years before.